Belkin

-Belkin International, Inc., is an American consumer electronics and networking company headquartered in El Segundo, California.
+Belkin International, Inc., is an American consumer electronics company headquartered in El Segundo, California.
 It produces mobile and computer connectivity devices and peripherals for consumer and commercial use.
-These include wireless chargers, power banks, charging cables, data cables, audio and video adapters, headphones, earbuds, smart speakers, screen protectors, surge protectors, Wi-Fi routers, smart home products, electronic device sanitizers, docking stations and data hubs, network switches, KVM switches and network cables.
+These include wireless chargers, power banks, charging cables, data cables, audio and video adapters, headphones, earbuds, screen protectors and cases, surge protectors, docking stations and data hubs, secure KVM switches and network cables.

-Belkin is the parent company for Linksys and WeMo branded products and services, as well as the smart home water management company, Phyn.
-In 2016, Belkin was acquired by Foxconn, the largest provider of electronics manufacturing services.
-It now operates as an independent subsidiary.

 History

 While attending UCLA, Chet Pipkin, who was spending his time in local computer shops, saw the growing need for cables that would connect personal computers to new printers being released for home use.
 In the early 1980s, Chet Pipkin founded Belkin in his parents' home in Hawthorne, California, to manufacture computer cables for the new personal computer and tech accessory market.
 Pipkin began to sell computer-to-printer cables to local computer shops.
-As Pipkin's cable connector sales grew in Southern California, he recruited assembly help from his machinist father, brother and a handful of friends.
+As Pipkin's cable connector sales grew in Southern California, he recruited assembly help from his machinist father, brother, and a handful of friends.
 In 1982, Pipkin left his university studies to focus on expanding the business.

 On January 1, 1983, Pipkin moved into a professional workplace and hired his first full-time employees.
 Belkin performed its cable manufacturing in the United States, which gave the company a fast turnaround for customers.
 In 1985, in addition to U.S. manufacturing, Belkin began contracting Asian factories to increase production for a global market.
 In the 1990s, Belkin added surge protectors and USB storage devices to its product line.
 In the early 2000s, Belkin expanded its product line to accommodate smartphone and tablet users with hardware accessories including chargers and connector cables.

-Belkin was privately run until 2002 when Summit Partners, a private equity firm, purchased a small stake in the company.
-Pipkin bought back those shares within the following years.
-In 2008, Belkin pivoted toward smartphone usage and designed new products for the smartphone accessory market.

 In 2012, Belkin launched the WeMo brand to produce smart home products.
 In March 2013, Belkin acquired Cisco Systems' Home Networking Business Unit, including the Linksys brand and product line.
+By 2015 the company had 1,350 employees and sales of more than $1 billion.
 In 2016, Belkin, in a joint venture with water solutions company Uponor, formed Phyn, a home water management tech brand.
-In September 2018, Belkin was purchased by Foxconn, a Taiwanese multinational electronics firm and the largest provider of electronics manufacturing services, for $886 million.
+In September 2018, Belkin was purchased by Foxconn Interconnect Technology, a Taiwanese multinational electronics firm and the largest provider of electronics manufacturing services, for $886 million.
+Belkin now operates as an independent subsidiary, and the Linksys business is a separate subsidiary of Foxconn Interconnect Technology and Fortinet.

 In January 2021, Pipkin stepped down from his role as CEO of Belkin to become the Executive Chairman of the Board.
 Senior Vice President and General Manager Steve Malony was announced as the new CEO.